codingopsio/twentytwentyBackend/README.md

 - Validation using Mongoose and no external libraries
 - Use async/await

+## Now the current features we're going to work on

 ### Free Webinars

 - List all webinars in the database